Nylia-in-C/2023-01_Team8/README.md

 #### 3.2.2.1 Room Options
 Rooms can be added or deleted here.
-a) To add a room, the following needs to be entered:
+- To add a room, the following needs to be entered:
-    i)      Classroom Name:     The room code. (e.g. 5-261)
+    1. Classroom Name:     The room code. (e.g. 5-261)
-    ii)     Room Capacity:      The number of seats in the room
+    2. Room Capacity:      The number of seats in the room
-    iii)    Room Type:          Lecture hall or Laboratory room
+    3. Room Type:          Lecture hall or Laboratory room
-    iv)     Once this data has been entered for the room, click the 'Add' button to add the room to the list of available classrooms.
+    4. Once this data has been entered for the room, click the 'Add' button to add the room to the list of available classrooms.

-b) To delete a room, select the room to be deleted from the dropdown menu, and then click the 'Remove' button to complete the process.
+- To delete a room, select the room to be deleted from the dropdown menu, and then click the 'Remove' button to complete the process.

 #### 3.2.2.2 Course Options
 Courses can be added or edited here.
-a) To add a course:
+- To add a course:
-    i)      Select "New Course".
+    1. Select "New Course".
-    ii)     Enter the Course Name (e.g. PCOM101).
+    2. Enter the Course Name (e.g. PCOM101).
-    iii)    Optional: Check off if the course to be added is a core course, online, and/or has a lab component.
+    3. Optional: Check off if the course to be added is a core course, online, and/or has a lab component.
-    iv)     Enter the total number of course hours, the Term (1 for Fall, 2 for Winter, 3 for Spring/Summer) and the lecture duration in hours.
+    4. Enter the total number of course hours, the Term (1 for Fall, 2 for Winter, 3 for Spring/Summer) and the lecture duration in hours.
-    v)      Optional: To add prerequisite courses, select the relevant prerequisite from the dropdown menu and click the 'Add Pre-Req' button. vi)     Optional: To clear previously assigned prerequisite courses, click the 'Clear Pre-Reqs' button.
+    5. Optional: To add prerequisite courses, select the relevant prerequisite from the dropdown menu and click the 'Add Pre-Req' button.
+    6. Optional: To clear previously assigned prerequisite courses, click the 'Clear Pre-Reqs' button.
-    vii)    When finished, click the 'Save Course' button to add the course to the course list.
+    7. When finished, click the 'Save Course' button to add the course to the course list.

-b) To edit an existing course:
+- To edit an existing course:
-    i)      Select "Edit Course".
+    1. Select "Edit Course".
-    ii)     Select the course name from the drop down menu (e.g. PCOM101).
+    2. Select the course name from the drop down menu (e.g. PCOM101).
-    iii)    Optional: Check off if the course to be edited is a core course, online, and/or has a lab component.
+    3. Optional: Check off if the course to be edited is a core course, online, and/or has a lab component.
-    iv)     Enter the total number of course hours, the Term (1 for Fall, 2 for Winter, 3 for Spring/Summer) and the lecture duration in hours.
+    4. Enter the total number of course hours, the Term (1 for Fall, 2 for Winter, 3 for Spring/Summer) and the lecture duration in hours.
-    v)      Optional: To add prerequisite courses, select the relevant prerequisite from the dropdown menu and click the 'Add Pre-Req' button.
+    5. Optional: To add prerequisite courses, select the relevant prerequisite from the dropdown menu and click the 'Add Pre-Req' button.
-    vi)     Optional: To clear previously assigned prerequisite courses, click the 'Clear Pre-Reqs' button.
+    6. Optional: To clear previously assigned prerequisite courses, click the 'Clear Pre-Reqs' button.
-    vii)    When finished, click the 'Save Course' button to finish editing the course.
+    7. When finished, click the 'Save Course' button to finish editing the course.

 ### 3.2.3.
 Instructions